DETAILED ACTION

 Allowable Subject Matter

-Claims 1-6 and 8-10 would be allowable if rewritten such that the rejection of the claims under 35 U.S.C. § 101 are resolved.
+Claims 1-6 and 8-12 would be allowable if rewritten such that the rejection of the claims under 35 U.S.C. § 101 are resolved and any outstanding claim rejections are resolved.
 The examiner notes that the claims distinguish themselves over the prior art by detecting two distinct internal abnormalities based on two different vehicle state data sets, leveraging both to identify an integrated internal abnormality, and then determining the type of integrated internal abnormality.
 The closest prior art is Park (KR 102094883 B1; hereinafter Park), which discloses detecting internal abnormalities in a vehicle and notifying a user of those abnormalities (see Park at least pg.
 2, paragraph 1 “The present invention relates to an acoustic-based vehicle abnormal sign detection system and a processing method thereof, and more specifically, it automatically detects and analyzes an electronic or mechanical failure . . . of the vehicle [(i.e., internal abnormality)] to provide real-time information and services necessary for the normal operation of the vehicle.”; pg.
 2, paragraph 7 “. . . (c) mapping the acoustic information data [(i.e., vehicle state data)] to a database-specific error DB, or analyzing a pattern of acoustic information [(i.e., detection model)] to detect an abnormality of the vehicle . . . notifying the service provider or driver of the abnormality occurrence.”).
 However, the prior art fail to disclose or otherwise suggest detecting two distinct internal abnormalities based on two different vehicle state data sets, leveraging both to identify an integrated internal abnormality, and then determining the type of integrated internal abnormality.

 Response to Arguments